juba/robservable/README.md

 ## Limitations

-- Only named cells can be displayed by name, but you can reference unnamed cells by index (1-based), or you can fork the notebook and name the cell in Observable
+- Named cells can be included by name, unnamed cells by their index (1-based), which is sometimes a bit tricky to determine.
+An alternative is to fork the notebook and name the cell in Observable.

 ## Installation

+The package is not on CRAN yet, you can install the development version with :

 ```r
 remotes::install_github("juba/robservable")